 2. Establish a policy

 Determine how to handle employees with hours impacted by daylight saving time.
 Certain employees want as many hours as possible, so the loss of an hour's pay may not sit well.

 Consider your options.
 Some companies let employees work an extra hour during the work week.
 Others pay their employees for this hour, even if they don't work it.
 Note, if you opt to pay employees for unworked hours, consult your state's overtime laws because you may not need to include those hours in overtime calculations.

 To save you and your employees time and frustration, remind employees about the time change and let them know if their hours are impacted.
 This will help prevent tardiness and also give you an opportunity to address employee questions and concerns.

 There are a ton of effective ways to communicate these updates.
 Hang a sign in the break room or highly visible area, add a note to check stubs, or send an email.
-If you're a B2E Solutions client, you can even use Workforce Ready to communicate with employees via system notifications or the new Company Hub.
-Just let us know if you have questions or need help setting either of these up.
+If you're a B2E Solutions client, you can even use UKG Ready to communicate with employees via system notifications or your Company Hub.

 4. Check time clocks

 Confirm how your time clocks will handle the time change.
 Ideally, your clock should automatically update to reflect the accurate time (note: all clocks offered by B2E Solutions auto-update).
 But just remember, regardless of how sophisticated your time clocks are, it doesn't hurt to have supervisors and managers review punches.
 This is the best way to ensure each employee's time is properly recorded.

-Current clients with questions regarding their clocks should email our support line at firstname.lastname@example.org.
+Current clients with questions regarding their clocks should email email@example.com.

 It's easier with a time and labor tool

 If you’re not already taking advantage of time and labor tools, you could be missing out.
 To find out more about how our Time & Labor solution can make seasonal transitions easier and save you time and trouble down the line, contact us today!